codingbelief/arm-architecture-reference-manual-for-armv8-a/en/about_this_manual.md

 Describes the A64 instruction set, that is available in the AArch64 Execution state.
 The descriptions for each instruction also include the precise effects of each instruction when executed at EL0, described as unprivileged execution, including any restrictions on its use, and how the effects of the instruction differ at higher Exception levels.
 This information is of primary importance to authors and users of compilers, assemblers, and other programs that generate ARM machine code.

 **Part D**
+Describes the system level view of the AArch64 Execution state.
+It includes details of the System registers, most of which are not accessible from EL0, and the system level view of the programmers’ model and the memory model.
+This part includes the description of self-hosted debug.

 **Part E**